 The story of Global Communities is the story of a changing world.

 1952—Global Communities began in 1952 as the Foundation for Cooperative Housing, a US organization that helped build houses for people in need, based on the cooperative model.
 From its inception, FCH focused on working with communities to meet their needs, and over three decades built 60,000 houses in 35 states of the United States.

 1980s—The 80s brought about more radical change: during this decade, CHF shifted entirely to working internationally.
 As we did so, we began to move away from housing as our main focus and started addressing community needs more broadly in Africa, Latin America, Europe and Asia.
 CHF also became a pioneer in housing microfinance at this time.

 2000s—With the 2000s came more change, with conflicts in the Middle East and South Asia, displaced persons crises in Colombia and Darfur, a huge focus on combating HIV and AIDS across the developing world, and with a massive population shift toward urban areas.
-Now, as CHF International, we responded to all of these challenges, working to empower communities often faced with tremendous challenges, and developing expertise in all of these areas, always underpinned by our community-based, partnership approach.
+As CHF International, we responded to all of these changes in the world, working to empower communities faced with tremendous challenges, and developing expertise in all of these areas, always underpinned by our community-based, partnership approach.